AryanAWASTHI2233/LAGN/statement.md

-✔ Problem Statement
+✅ Problem Statement

-Jaundice is a condition that often goes unnoticed in its early stages due to lack of awareness and confusion about symptoms.
-Many individuals are unable to identify whether the symptoms they experience are serious enough to require medical attention.
-There is a need for a simple, accessible tool that can quickly analyze user-reported symptoms and provide an initial risk estimation.

-This project aims to offer a lightweight, interactive system that helps users determine their potential jaundice risk based on common symptoms, without requiring medical expertise or complex devices.
+Many people struggle to understand whether the symptoms they experience indicate jaundice or a related health issue.
+They often ignore early signs due to lack of awareness.
+There is a need for a simple, interactive Python-based system that asks users about common jaundice symptoms, evaluates their responses, calculates a risk score, and provides a meaningful health status.
+The problem is to design a program that guides users in a basic risk assessment using symptom analysis and visual representation.

 ---

-✔ Scope of the Project
+✅ Scope of the Project

-The project provides a command-line interface (CLI) tool for assessing jaundice risk.
+The project focuses on creating a console-based jaundice risk assessment tool using Python.

-It focuses on collecting basic symptoms through simple yes/no inputs.

-The system calculates risk levels based on the number of symptoms selected.
+Its scope includes:

+Collecting user input (name and symptom responses).

+Checking 10 key symptoms related to jaundice.

+Scoring the user’s condition based on their answers.

+Categorizing the risk level (Good, Mild, Moderate, High, Critical).

-It stores results in a text file report for record-keeping.
+Saving the full report in a text file (report.txt).

-It provides a visual representation of the risk through a pie chart.
+Visualizing the health status through a pie chart.

+Ensuring ease of use through input validation and modular programming.

-It does not diagnose jaundice medically—its goal is preliminary assessment only.
+The system does not diagnose diseases, but provides a basic preliminary assessment based on symptom count.

-It is a small-scale, educational project demonstrating Python fundamentals like:

-Input handling

-Conditional checks

-File operations

-Object-oriented programming

-Basic data visualization

 ---

-✔ Target Users
+✅ Target Users

+The target users for this project include:

-General users who want to self-check symptoms quickly.
+General individuals who want to quickly check if their symptoms may indicate jaundice.

-Students and beginners learning Python and building simple projects.
+Students or beginners in Python, for learning logic-building, file handling, and visualization.

-Individuals monitoring health symptoms for early detection.

-Healthcare learners who want to understand symptom-based assessment tools.

-Users without technical knowledge, since the system requires only simple y/n inputs.
+Basic healthcare awareness programs needing simple assessment tools.

+Anyone looking for a preliminary self-check before deciding whether to visit a doctor.

 ---

-✔ High-Level Features
+✅ High-Level Features

-1️⃣ Symptom-Based Assessment

-Users answer a series of jaundice-related symptoms.
+These features summarize what your implemented code can do:

+🔹 1.
+User Information Input

+The program asks the user to enter their name and greets them personally.

+🔹 2.
+Symptom-Based Questions

+It displays 10 jaundice-related symptoms and takes y/n responses with validation.

+🔹 3.
+Risk Scoring Logic

-Each "yes" increases the risk score.
+Each "yes" increases the score.
+Final score determines the risk level using predefined categories.

-2️⃣ Risk Level Classification
+🔹 4.
+Risk Level Determination

-Categorizes the risk into five stages:

-Fine
+The program maps the score to one of the following:

+Good (0)

-Mild
+Mild (1–2)

-Moderate
+Moderate (3–4)

-High
+High (5–6)

-Critical
+Critical (7+)

-3️⃣ Automatic Report Generation
+🔹 5.
+Report Generation (File Handling)

+Saves the user’s:

+Name

+Selected symptoms

+Score

+Risk category
-Saves user name, symptoms, score, and result into report.txt.
+into report.txt.

-4️⃣ Visual Health Analysis (Pie Chart)

-Uses matplotlib to display “Safe Zone vs Danger Zone” analysis.

-5️⃣ Interactive CLI Input System

-Simple yes/no questions

-Validates incorrect user inputs

-Provides clean console output
+🔹 6.
+Visual Pie Chart

+Displays a Matplotlib pie chart showing:

+% Danger (selected symptoms)

+% Safe (remaining symptoms)

+🔹 7.
+Modular Class-Based Design

+Entire logic organized inside a JaundiceDetector class with separate methods:

+get_user_name()

+collect_symptoms()

+calculate_risk()

+save_report()

+show_pie_chart()

+run()

 6️⃣ Modular, OOP-Based Architecture